-Let’s be honest, have you ever sharpened your fishing hooks?
-I’m guessing about 20% of you actively sharpen your fishing hooks.
+Let’s be honest: have you ever sharpened your fishing hooks?
+I’m guessing only 1 in 10 anglers actively sharpen their fishing hooks.
 So, is it worth keeping your hooks super sharp?

-All new hooks straight from the packet will be sharp, even the cheap ones.
+All new hooks straight from the packet, even the cheap ones, will be sharp.
 But what happens once you have used them several times?

-I never used to sharpen my hooks but as a fly fisherman more than anything else, this was a mistake.
-Using a single hook, and often a small size 12-16 hook, having a sharp point made a massive difference to my hook-up and landing ratio.
+I never used to sharpen my hooks, but as a fly fisherman, more than anything else, this was a mistake.
+Using a single hook, often a small size 12-16 hook, having a sharp point made a massive difference to my hook-up and landing ratio.
 I now check every hook and sharpen it if it needs it before adding it to my leader.

 In this article, I’ll discuss how to sharpen your hooks, how to check if they need sharpening, and the tools and techniques required to keep hooks sharp.

 The last thing any of us want is to waste any time not fishing, as those are valuable hours that need to be made the most of.
-So, let’s make sure you don’t sharpen a hook that doesn’t need it!
+So, ensure you don’t sharpen a hook that doesn’t need it!

 To test whether a hook is sharp enough is incredibly simple.
-Take the point of the hook and slowly drag it across your fingernail with minimal pressure.
+Take the hook’s point and slowly drag it across your fingernail with minimal pressure.

-If the hook catches and creates little notches in your nail, then it is more than sharp enough.
-You can also test how sharp a knife is using this technique.
+If the hook catches and creates little notches in your nail, it is more than sharp enough.
+Using this simple technique, you can also test how sharp a knife is.

-Another option is to run the hook down your fingerprint, and if it catches in the grooves, it is sharp enough.
-But, this can end up with an accidental barb in your finger, so be careful using this method.
+Another option is to run the hook down your fingerprint; if it catches in the grooves, it is sharp enough.
+But this can result in an accidental barb in your finger, so be extra careful when using this method!

-If your hook isn’t sharp enough it will not catch your nail or your fingerprint, and therefore it needs sharpening!
+If your hook isn’t sharp enough, it will not catch your nail or fingerprint, so it needs sharpening!

 What Tools Are Needed To Sharpen Fishing Hooks?

-Three main tools are needed to sharpen hooks perfectly are a hook file, a vise, and a magnifying lamp.
+The three main tools to sharpen hooks perfectly are a hook file, a vise, and a magnifying lamp.

-You can use any knife sharpening tool to sharpen hooks, even an old traditional wet stone will work.
-But, if you want to make life easier, getting a hook file is your best option as they are smaller and easier to use.
+You can use any knife sharpening tool to sharpen hooks; even an old traditional wet stone will work.
+But, if you want to make life easier, getting a fish hook sharpener, such as a hook file, is your best option as they are smaller and easier to use.

-Hooks can be difficult to hold whilst you are sharpening them, I recommend using a vise to make it easier to sharpen the hooks, using a vise also helps to prevent injuries.
+Hooks can be difficult to hold (especially small ones) while sharpening them.
+To solve this, I recommend using a fly tying vise to make it easier to sharpen the hook accurately.
+Using a vise also helps to prevent injuries.

 The third tool you need is an illuminated lamp.
-The MagniPros LED Illuminated headband magnifier visor is an affordable hands-free option that has magnification up to 3.5X.
-It’s versatile and lightweight and can be used for fly tying, hook tying, making rigs, and hook sharpening.
+The MagniPros LED Illuminated headband magnifier visor is an affordable, hands-free option with magnification up to 3.5X.
+It’s versatile, lightweight, and can be used for fly tying, hook tying, making rigs, and hook sharpening.

-When selecting a hook file, you will have the choice of a stone or diamond file.
-Diamond files create sharper edges and are therefore a better choice.
+When selecting a hook file, you can choose to use a stone or diamond file.
+Diamond files create sharper edges and are, therefore, a better choice.
 You can also use them to sharpen your fishing knives too!

-Finally, the hook file you choose should have a low-grit side and a high-grit side.
-The low grit side shapes the point while the high grit side brings it to its sharpest point.
+Finally, the hook file you choose should have low-grit and high-grit sides.
+The low grit side shapes the point, while the high grit side brings it to its sharpest point.

 Which Hook File Is Best?

-Hook files are not highly technical tools, a basic sharpener is all you need.
+Files are not highly technical tools, and a basic sharpener is all you need.
 My top pick is the affordable SAMSFX Fishing Hook Sharpener.
-This quality diamond file is double-sided, one side has two slots with a medium 200 grit, and the other side has one groove with a fine 400 grit.
+This quality diamond file is double-sided; one side has two slots with a medium 200 grit, and the other side has one groove with a fine 400 grit.

-7 Tops Tips On How To Use A Hook File Correctly
+7 Tips On How To Use A Hook File Correctly

-Using a hook file in the wrong way can have a dull effect on your hook and compromise its structural integrity.
-Basically, if you use the file wrong you will have created a blunter and weaker hook, something no one wants – except the fish, of course!
+Using a hook file incorrectly can have a dull effect on your hook and compromise its structural integrity.
+Basically, if you use the file wrong, you will have created a blunter and weaker hook, something no one wants – except the fish, of course!

 Always Have The Hook Point Moving Forward

-The first thing you need to know is to always have the point of the hook moving forwards.
+The first thing you need to know is always to have the hook’s point moving forward.
 This ensures you don’t create any inconsistencies in the hook or cause any structural weak points in the hook either.

-If you move the point of the hook backward along the hook file, you’ll make nicks in the hook and little dents so do not do this at all costs.
+If you move the hook’s point backward along the hook file, you’ll make nicks and little dents in the hook, so do not do this at all costs.

 Only Sharpen Three Sides Of The Hook